udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 There is this movement called "Tokenizing Everything":

-* Crypto tokens represent (or be pegged to) shares of right, access to services, voting power, real world financial assets, etc.
+* Crypto tokens represent shares of right, access to services, voting power, real world financial assets, etc.
 * Tokens serve as accounting units in bookkeeping and payments.
 * Tokens eliminate the requirement of intermediaries in many trading scenarios thus simplify and expedite the trading process at very low cost.
 Fungible tokens are very easy to trade *en mass*, while none-fungible tokens can help to track the asset flow in an economy and to help people understand the dynamics of the economy.
 * In short, crypto-tokens are the private money for applications.